codenotary/codenotary.io/pages/blog/installing-immutable-ledger-on-almalinux.md

 ## **Getting your system ready for the installation**

-Before installing your CodeNotary Immutable ledger, we have to do a couple of things to ensure that the system is prepared to run the service automatically which is the preferred way so we'll list out the steps and guide you through them to make this as easy as possible:
+Before installing your CodeNotary Immutable Ledger, we have to do a couple of things to ensure that the system is prepared to run the service automatically which is the preferred way so we'll list out the steps and guide you through them to make this as easy as possible:

 (Assuming a fresh AlmaLinux OS Install):